Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 16.6.
 Write a void function that gets two numbers and divide them, then display the result within main
       function. (x / y)

-16.6.
+16.7.
 Write a void function that gets two numbers and determine maximum, then display the result within main
       function.

-16.6.
+16.8.
 Write a void function that gets two numbers and determine minimum, then display the result within main
       function.

-16.6.
+16.9.
 Write a void function that gets three numbers and determine maximum, then display the result within main
       function.

-16.6.
+16.10.
 Write a void function that gets three numbers and determine minimum, then display the result within main
       function.

-16.6.
+16.11.
 Write a void function that gets three numbers and determine median, then display the result within main
       function.

+16.12.
+Write a void function that gets a number and calculate factorial, then display the result within main
+      function.

+16.13.
+Write a void function that gets a number and calculate sum of the digit, then display the result
+       within main function.

+16.14.
+Write a void function that gets a number and reverse it, then display the result
+       within main function.